MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/case-management-scenario/case-authoring.md

 2- What are the authoring tools available to you.

-You are in charge of automating the decisions that need to be taken to solve a dispute, solving a credit card dispute depends on several variables like  the type of customer, the amount of the dispute etc. The knowledge of how to apply this rules and decisions is tacit, lives only in the head of other domain experts like you, in order to automate the process you have to first define what are the steps of the process.
+You are in charge of automating the whole process to solve a dispute, solving a credit card dispute depends on several variables like  the type of customer, the amount of the dispute etc. The knowledge of how to apply this rules and decisions is tacit, lives only in the head of other domain experts like you, in order to automate the process you have to first define what are the steps of the process.

 What happens when a Credit Card Holder starts a dispute?